 It has been awhile since I had my cartilage piercings done: I had the first one done in July of last year, and the second done in August.
 I still love them.
 The only thing I don’t love is that I’ve continued to sleep on my side, which mashes the earrings.
-Every morning when I wake up, they look a little puffy, and one of them is tipped up diagonally.
+Every morning when I wake up, the area around the piercings looks a little puffy, and one of the earrings is tipped up diagonally.
 I think the tipped one must also have been pierced a little crooked, but maybe not, maybe it’s that the cartilage is softer or I sleep more on that side or something.

 Either way, I felt uneasy about squashing them like that, and I don’t like how one keeps being tilted, so I went back to the piercing place and asked if there was anything I could do.
 They recommended flat-backed earrings, which have little discs on the backs instead of the familiar curly nubbin.
 I bought six of them, because they were on a buy-2-get-1-free sale.